Windows 10/11 application blocked by Java security [QUICK FIX]

 • You are either using a custom program or playing a game that uses Java.

-Although these are some potential reasons that trigger the Java security alert.
-There are some false positives as well.
+Although these are some potential reasons that trigger the Java security alert, there are some false positives as well.

-Solution 1: Configure the Java Security Settings
+1. Configure the Java Security settings

 1. First, you need to navigate to the Start menu, type Control Panel in the search box and hit the Enter button.